Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/11_sounds/index.md

 }
 ```

+> [!IMPORTANT] Requierements
+>
-It is important to load the sound in the `Load` method and not just before playing it, because loading a sound takes some time.
+> It is important to load the sound in the `Load` method and not just before playing it, because loading a sound takes some time.

 We can now play the sound when the player shoots.